Robbie English, Broker and REALTOR

 Buying a home is a major decision, and protecting it with the right homeowners insurance is just as important.
 If you’re in Austin or the surrounding areas, how to choose the right home insurance policy for you becomes more than a to-do item—it’s a critical decision that deserves strategy, timing, and expert guidance.
 And yes, the Termination Option period (if you’ve secured one) is the ideal window to get this squared away.

-Let’s walk through exactly what you should know, ask, and do when it comes to picking the homeowners insurance that truly fits your needs—not someone else’s checklist.
+Let’s walk through exactly what you should know, ask, and do to pick homeowners insurance that truly fits your needs—not someone else’s checklist.

 TLDR: How to Choose the Right Home Insurance Policy for You